Reviewing AIkido Pharma (AIKI) & Its Competitors

 |-42.83

-AIkido Pharma’s peers have higher revenue and earnings than AIkido Pharma.
-AIkido Pharma is trading at a higher price-to-earnings ratio than its peers, indicating that it is currently more expensive than other companies in its industry.
+AIkido Pharma’s rivals have higher revenue and earnings than AIkido Pharma.
+AIkido Pharma is trading at a higher price-to-earnings ratio than its rivals, indicating that it is currently more expensive than other companies in its industry.

-AIkido Pharma has a beta of 1.41, suggesting that its share price is 41% more volatile than the S&P 500.
-Comparatively, AIkido Pharma’s peers have a beta of 5.37, suggesting that their average share price is 437% more volatile than the S&P 500.
+AIkido Pharma has a beta of 1.41, suggesting that its stock price is 41% more volatile than the S&P 500.
+Comparatively, AIkido Pharma’s rivals have a beta of 5.37, suggesting that their average stock price is 437% more volatile than the S&P 500.

 10.3% of AIkido Pharma shares are owned by institutional investors.
 Comparatively, 48.8% of shares of all “Commercial physical research” companies are owned by institutional investors.
 0.6% of AIkido Pharma shares are owned by insiders.
 Comparatively, 13.2% of shares of all “Commercial physical research” companies are owned by insiders.
-Strong institutional ownership is an indication that endowments, large money managers and hedge funds believe a company will outperform the market over the long term.
+Strong institutional ownership is an indication that endowments, large money managers and hedge funds believe a stock is poised for long-term growth.

 Profitability

-This table compares AIkido Pharma and its peers’ net margins, return on equity and return on assets.
+This table compares AIkido Pharma and its rivals’ net margins, return on equity and return on assets.

 |Net Margins